Discount Camping RV Clubs in 2021

 However, trying to get information about a membership proved pretty challenging.

-I (Kelly) did a live chat with an agent, 'Lucy'.
+I (Kelly) did an online live chat with an agent named Lucy.

 She gave some answers but once she found out I was just getting information for 'blogging', she quickly advised me it would be best to talk to someone at the 'corporate office' and gave me a number.
 (833-350-7616)

 I called it and it was disconnected.
-So I looked up the number for Thousand Trails on the website and called it.
+So, I Googled the number for Thousand Trails on their website and called it.